center2055/OnionHop/README.md

 ## License

-No license file is included yet.
-If you want this open-source, add a `LICENSE` (MIT/Apache-2.0 recommended).
+GPLv3.
+See `LICENSE`.

+---

+## Support / Issues

+No formal support provided.
+If you distribute this, include your own support/contact path or issue tracker.